polterguy/phosphorusfive/plugins/p5.lambda/README.md

 node, making it become the root node of its execution context (stack of execution).

-There also exists an *[eval-mutable]* Active Event, which allows you access to the entire main root graph object, but this Active Event is for the most parts for keyword implementors, and rarely something you'd consume yourself from Hyperlisp.
+There also exists an *[eval-mutable]* Active Event, which allows you access to the entire main root graph object, but this Active Event is for the most parts for keyword implementors, and rarely something you'd consume yourself from Hyperlambda.

 The difference between *[eval]* and *[eval-mutable]* is that the first creates a new root node hierarchy, not allowing the execution to gain access to any nodes from the outside of itself, except nodes explicitly passed in as parameters, such